How do you fold a handcart?

 We have the best carts already listed for you in a previous post.

-Although the above folding instructions apply to most carts, each type of folding cart works a little differently.
+Although the folding instructions above apply to most carts, any type of folding cart will work wagon works just a little differently.

 That is why we have highlighted each brand for you here.